nginxinc/nginx-openshift-router/examples/tcp-udp/README.md

 # TCP/UDP Load Balancing Example

-In this example we deploy the NGINX Plus OpenShift Router, a DNS server and then configure both TCP and UDP load balancing for the DNS server using routes.
+In this example we deploy the NGINX OpenShift Router, a DNS server and then configure both TCP and UDP load balancing for the DNS server using routes.

 ## Prerequisites